-They have long muzzles, high-set long hairy ears.
+They have long muzzles and high-set long hairy ears.

 On average, the English Springer Spaniel weighs about 40 to 50 pounds.

-They have small docked tails that complement their over-all compact built.
+They have small docked tails that complement their overall compact build.

 These lovely creatures have an average life span of 9 to 15 years.